 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 707, 708):

-A WUR AP may transmit a protected WUR frame addressed to a WUR non-AP STA that has set the Protection Support field in the WUR Capabilities element it transmits to 1; otherwise the AP shall not transmit a protected WUR frame to the STA.
+A WUR AP may transmit a protected WUR frame addressed to a WUR non-AP STA if the Protected WUR Frame Support field in the WUR Capabilities element transmited by the AP and the non-AP STA is 1; otherwise the AP shall not transmit a protected WUR frame to the STA.

-A WUR AP may transmit a protected WUR frame addressed to more than one WUR non-AP STAs if all the WUR non-AP STAs have set the Protection Support field in the WUR Capabilities element they transmit to 1.
+A WUR AP may transmit a protected WUR frame addressed to more than one WUR non-AP STAs if the Protected WUR Frame Support field in the WUR Capabilities element transmitted by the AP and all the non-AP STAs is 1. (#707, 708)